Are you planning to visit Helen during the holiday season? If so, there are a few things you should know.

 Although we all have our own traditions that we hold very dear to our hearts during the holidays, there's always room to embrace the special customs of another culture and make them our own.

-If you plan on visiting the Helen area during the December months, it should be easy for you to get into the spirit of things.
+If you plan on visiting the Helen area during December, it should be easy for you to get into the spirit of things.
 You might start off by visiting the annual Christkindlsmarkt, held on the first two weekends of December in Helen.

 Here you can enjoy delicious treats, while shopping for gifts for loved ones, ornaments, and other decor or wares.
 You may also decide to host a St. Nikolaus day of your own, this year, to delight your children, or enjoy setting up the tree in your cabin on Christmas Eve.